uga-libraries/web-archive-it-api/README.md

 Include "required" to limit the report to required fields.
 Otherwise, all fields are included.

 ## metadata_check_department.py
-Generate reports of required collection and seed metadata fields to check for completeness prior to downloading the WARCs and metadata for preservation.
-Separate reports are made for each department (collector) so the results can be shared with the responsible archivist.
+Makes CSVs of each department's (collector's) collection and seed metadata.
+These reports just include the fields required by UGA>

 Script usage: `python metadata_check_department.py [output_directory]`

 If the path for the output directory is not provided, it uses the script output path from the configuration file.

+NOTE: this is a legacy script which will be deleted once the ability to limit to a single department is added to the collection and seed metadata reports.
+It has not been updated to use the shared functions and does not have unit tests.

 ## seed_metadata_report.py
-Generate a CSV with all seed metadata in Archive-It.
+Makes a CSV with all seed metadata in Archive-It.
    * Collector - required
    * Creator - required
    * Date - required